-In the event that the grievance is not resolved at Step 2, then the written grievance together with any pertinent written materials previously presented shall within ten (10) days of the Step 2 decision be filed with the city administrator or his designee.
-The city administrator shall make an earnest effort to resolve the grievance and in any event shall respond in writing to the grievant(s) within ten (10) days of the receipt of the grievance.
+If the grievance is not resolved at Step 2, then the written grievance together with any pertinent written materials previously presented shall within ten (10) days of the Step 2 decision be filed with the city administrator or his designee.
+The city administrator shall make an earnest effort to resolve the grievance and, in any event, shall respond in writing to the grievant(s) within ten (10) days of the receipt of the grievance.
 A failure to respond within the time period provided shall be deemed a denial of the grievance.